NateThom/DoppelVer_code/README.md

 The dataset is organized as follows:

+DoppelVer/
+├── README.md
+├── LICENSE
+├── EULA
+├── doppelgangerPairs.csv
+├── DoppelgangerProtocol.csv
+├── ViSEProtocol.csv
+├── Images.zip
+├── Images/
+│ ├── Original_Images/
+│ │ ├── Abigail Spencer/
+│ │ │ ├── 00.jpg
+│ │ │ ├── 01.jpg
+│ │ │ ├── etc.
+│ │ ├── etc./
+│ │ │ ├── 00.jpg
+│ │ │ ├── 01.jpg
+│ │ │ ├── etc.
+│ ├── CCA_Images/
+│ │ ├── Abigail Spencer/
+│ │ │ ├── 00_0.jpg
+│ │ │ ├── 01_0.jpg
+│ │ │ ├── etc.
+│ │ ├── etc./
+│ │ │ ├── 00_0.jpg
+│ │ │ ├── 00_1.jpg
+│ │ │ ├── etc.

+- `LICENSE`: The license for use of any code provided in this repository.
+- `EULA`: The license for use of any data provided in the DoppelVer dataset.
+- `DoppelgangerPairs.csv/`: Doppelganger pair annotations.
+- `DoppelgangerProtocol.csv/`: One of two protocols.
+The Doppelganger protocol uses images of a labeled doppelganger pair as negative samples for verification.
+- `ViSEProtocol.csv/`: One of two protocols.
+The ViSE protocol uses images which are identified by a deep model as being highly visually similar.
+- `Images.zip/`: A compressed file containing all original images and pre-processed images.
+- `Images/`: The resultant directory after decompressing the Images.zip file.
+## Usage

+Intended use cases are provided in our academic paper referenced below.
+DoppelVer is intended to be used for the evaluation of face recognition models.
+The dataset does not contain sufficient samples, nor diversity to effectively train face recognition models.

+## Citation

+If you use the DoppelVer dataset in your work, please cite it as:
+N. Thom, A. DeBolt, L. Brown, E. M. Hand, “DoppelVer: A Benchmark for Face Verification,” International Symposium on Visual Computing, 2023.

+## License

+This dataset is provided under our end user licence agreement.
+Please see the [EULA](./EULA) file for more details on usage and redistribution.

+---

+We hope you find the DoppelVer dataset valuable for your research or application.
+If you have any questions or need further assistance, please don't hesitate to contact us at nathanthom@nevada.unr.edu or emhand@unr.edu.

 SETUP TO RUN CODE TO CREATE OUR DATASET FROM SCRATCH(May contain different images, and will be different protocol(same structure)):
 1. Download conda
 2. Create conda enviroment